-- 8. The vacancy savings calculations: - Total % Vacancy = Input from Budget Officer; - Rate % = Total % Vacancy x Factor; - Adjusted Salary = NEBS populated value imported from the agency's salary amounts; - Gross Savings = Base Salary x Rate %; - General/Highway Fund Saving % = Budget Officer Input value; - Net Savings = Gross Savings x General/Highway Fund Savings %. - 9.
+- 8. The vacancy savings calculations: - Total % Vacancy = Input from Budget Officer; - Rate % = Total % Vacancy x Factor; - Adjusted Salary = NEBS populated value imported from Year 1 and Year 2 salary amounts based on GL listed in item #5; - Gross Savings = Base Salary x Rate %; - General/Highway Fund Saving % = Budget Officer Input value; - Net Savings = Gross Savings x General/Highway Fund Savings %. - 9.
 Within the Vacancy Savings tab, three vacancy savings data fields require validation: - The applicable vacancy percent to use for the calculation.
-Generally, the percentage used is the one that appears to be most reasonable, which can be any of the percentages from the previous four years, an average of those years or some other calculation from those percentages. - The vacancy factor (based on FTE the system will populate a number for this field, (but exceptions may apply requiring the analyst to adjust this value); and

-- The percent General / Highway Funds subject to the vacancy savings. - 10.NEBS will calculate/populate the remainder of the fields in the schedule based on the July vacancy data collected from DHRM for each fiscal year. - 11.
+Generally, the percentage used is the one that appears to be most reasonable, which can be any of the percentages from the previous four years, an average of those years or some other calculation from those percentages. - The vacancy factor based on FTE the system will populate a number for this field, and - The percent General / Highway Funds subject to the vacancy savings. - 10.NEBS will calculate/populate the remainder of the fields in the schedule. - 11.
 The "standard" vacancy savings calculating methodology is indicated in the Schedule Text and Standard Methodology text box at the top of the screen by simply checking the "Use Std?" box.
 For vacancy calculation lines that do not follow the "standard" methodology, a note must be completed for that decision unit indicating the calculating methodology used for that particular vacancy savings calculation.
-Attachments can be added in the vacancy savings table by clicking on the "Add..." link right below the schedule text box.
+Attachments can be added in the vacancy savings table by clicking on the "Add..." link right below the schedule text box. - 12.
+Once the Year 1 and Year 2 Net Saving amounts are calculated, the system will subtract that amount from the Year 1 and Year 2 base decision unit amounts and the difference will create an M-150 adjustment.
+(This step is slightly different due to the legislation from AB 346 from the 2023 Legislative Session).
+In previous years an amount would not be in the base year since it reflected actual costs in lieu of budget expenditures of the second year of the biennium.)